elastic/elasticsearch-ruby/elasticsearch-transport/README.md

 The serialization component is pluggable, though, so you can write your own by including the {Elasticsearch::Transport::Transport::Serializer::Base} module, implementing the required contract, and passing it to the client as the `serializer_class` or `serializer` parameter.

+### Exception Handling

+The library defines a [number of exception classes](https://github.com/elasticsearch/elasticsearch-ruby/blob/master/elasticsearch-transport/lib/elasticsearch/transport/transport/errors.rb) for various client and server errors, as well as unsuccessful HTTP responses, making it possible to `rescue` specific exceptions with desired granularity.

+The highest-level exception is {Elasticsearch::Transport::Transport::Error}
+and will be raised for any generic client *or* server errors.

+{Elasticsearch::Transport::Transport::ServerError} will be raised for server errors only.

+As an example for response-specific errors, a `404` response status will raise an {Elasticsearch::Transport::Transport::Errors::NotFound} exception.

+Finally, {Elasticsearch::Transport::Transport::SnifferTimeoutError} will be raised when connection reloading ("sniffing") times out.

 ## Development and Community